Home » How to Make TabBar in Flutter

 ),

-To continue, let’s make a TabBar widget with three Tab widgets.
+To continue, let’s make a TabBar in Flutter widget with three Tab widgets.
 The tab’s text is displayed using the Tab widget’s text parameter.

 • To show the information for each tab, make a TabBarView widget.
 TabBarView utilizes the same TabController object as TabBar to maintain consistency between tabs and content.